Last updated: September 5, 2025

 Such as The Bastion Gallery, that has books, tea towels, glass shamrocks, artist prints, stuffed animals, cards, jewelry, and more.
 They were either designed or handmade in Ireland, and/or Fairtrade.

 Or buy one of their hand painted Ogham gifts, which is the first written proof of the Gaelic language.
-My Mom (who’s joining me on this trip, by the way ;)) is buying a painted print by local artist S. Walsh, that shows many of Athlone’s cool attractions.
+My Mom (who joined me on this trip, by the way) bought a painted print by local artist S. Walsh, that shows many of Athlone’s cool attractions.

 Golden Island Shopping Centre & Athlone Towncentre